 For the more adventurous parent (or perhaps one that has help from a partner) check out this obstacle course idea.
 Your 2 year old with love the challenge and bubs will enjoy watching the ensuing activity…. go, go, go!

 It’s amazing what kids can use to play ‘dress ups’ with.
-It doesnt have to be store bought and it doesnt have to actually look like it was store bought.
-The secrect is using your and their imaginations.
-ONe of our favourite places to get cheap dress up kit is our local op-shop.
+It doesn’t have to be store bought and it doesn’t have to actually look like it was store bought.
+The secret is using your and their imaginations.
+One of our favourite places to get cheap dress up kit is our local op-shop.
 You can find a bunch of op-shops listed here.
-If you are keen on a challenge in this department, we love these ‘no-sew’ dress up ideas (check out the lego one!)
+If you are keen on a challenge in this department, we love these ‘no-sew’ dress up ideas (check out the Lego one!)

 Pop bubs in a bouncer or a walker and create a mess in the kitchen with your toddler.
 Cooking at home is one of our absolute favourite things to do at home with kids.
 Weighing, measuring, counting, creating are MAGIC life learning lessons and perfect for kids of any age!
 We’ve got a BUNCH of recipes that are perfect to do with kids here.

 Things to do with 2 year olds

 Did we list your favourite?
 Let us know if you have any other ideas below!